nightrunner91/nightpack/README.md

 ### Sass grid mixins

 Although HTML method is very familiar to most developers, we highly recomend to use Sass mixins to build grid directly in SCSS files.
-This will make Vue templates noticeably cleaner and at the same time help keep all the styles in one place.
+This will Pug templates noticeably cleaner and at the same time help keep all the styles in one place.

 To convert any selector to container just apply `@container()` mixin to it:
 ```